web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo/index.md

 So now, I have themes as a subdirectory in the root directory of this site `/web-work/themes/` and I'll just plug away.

 ## Content

 >[Posts are stored in the content directory](https://dldx.org/hpstr-hugo-theme/theme-setup/#adding-new-content:b8b08bb87737c3c5c8e714d4f8821e60).
 By default, only content in the `content/posts` will show up in the `All Posts` section, however, you can link to other sections manually.
 For example, if you create a post at `gallery/photo1.md`, your post will appear both under the home page and under /gallery.

-In Hugo, much like [MkDocs](https://infominer.id/web-work/static-site-generators/#mkdocs), it's all about your directory structure.
+*In Hugo-HPSTR-Theme, it's all about your directory structure.*

 ```
 .